hadwin-357/GCN/README.md

-# GCN
+# GNN
-This is a GCN learning project.
+This is a graphic neural network learning project.